Skip to main content

 • Medications that raise dopamine levels, such as carbidopa / levodopa (Sinemet)

-Additionally, Wellbutrin can interact with alcohol.
-This combination can cause dizzines and difficulty concentrating, and it can increase your risk of having suicidal thoughts.
+Additionally, Wellbutrin interacts with alcohol.
+This combination can cause dizziness and difficulty concentrating, and it can increase your risk of having suicidal thoughts.
 So avoiding alcohol while you’re taking Wellbutrin is the safest option.

-It’s a good idea to give your healthcare provider and pharmacist a current list of all the medications, supplements, and herbal products you take.
+It’s a good idea to give your healthcare team a current list of all the medications, supplements, and herbal products you take.
 This list can help them check for potential Wellbutrin interactions.

 4. If you miss a dose of Wellbutrin, you should skip the missed dose